mcallegari/qlcplus-docs/pages/11.advanced/05.custom-ui-style/default.v4.md

 * **Windows**: `<your user folder>/QLC+`
 * **OSX**: `Library/Application Support/QLC+`

 The theme file is divided in sections.
 Each section represents the UI items that will be modified when running QLC+.
+Unchanged sections can be omitted.
 Sections start with a bunch of ```===``` characters and the section name.
 At the moment, supported section keywords are:
 ```